ThalesGroup/cva6-softcore-contest/README.md

 Transfer rate: 65 KB/sec, 2817 bytes/write.
 ```

-At last, in gdb, you can run the RIPE application with command `c`:
+At last you can run the RIPE application with command `c`:
 ```
 (gdb) c
 Continuing.